Meadowlarke/Bibliography/Deleuze1987.md

 474: Smooth and striated: nomad and sedentary.

-#Z: No space is only smooth, or only striated, but must be an ever-changing mixture of the two as one gives rise to the other.

 ### The technological model

 475: Analogy to fabric.

 477: Quilts.

-#Z: Smooth means amorphous, not homogeneous.

 -: Development of the patchwork quilt.